Physical processes in protoplanetary disks: Single and collective particle evolution

 \subsection{Radial drift}

 The most important consequence of aerodynamic forces is the phenomenon of {\em radial drift}.
 In \S\ref{sec_radial_structure} we showed that radial pressure gradients result in a gas orbital velocity that differs from the Keplerian value by 50-100~$\rm m \ s^{-1}$ (using typical disk parameters at 1~AU).
 Most commonly, the gas is partially supported against gravity by the pressure gradient, and so rotates more slowly than the Keplerian value.
-Let us consider how this velocity differential affects the evolution of solids in various limits, initially ignoring turbulence and ignoring the feedback of aerodynamic forces {\em on the gas}, and then including these processes.
+We will consider how this velocity differential affects the evolution of solids in various limits.
+We will start by ignoring both turbulence and the feedback of aerodynamic forces {\em on the gas}, before revisiting the problem with these processes included.